-Alan hesitated for a moment, his fingers tightening on the ice pick.
-Ed Djikstra, the enigmatic corporate titan renowned for, and in some circles reviled for, his aggressive and hands-on approach to leadership, had a way of drawing Alan back into the more frenetic jobs MRT offered.
+Alan hesitated, his fingers tightening on the ice pick.
+Edward Djikstra, the enigmatic corporate titan infamous for his aggressive, hands-on approach to leadership, had a way of drawing Alan back into the more frenetic jobs MRT offered.

-Alan closed his eyes and imagined a book.
-The cover bore the name "Ed Djikstra."
-Alan opened it, and from its blank pages a hologram appeared of Ed.
-He opened his eyes, and the digital pathfinding overlay was replaced with a projection of Ed.
+Alan closed his eyes and cleared his head to use New Horizon's mind user interface.
+In the blackness of empty thought, he imagined sitting at a desk clear save for a lone book.
+The cover bore the name "Edward Djikstra."
+Alan opened the book, and from its blank pages, and into his imagination, a hologram appeared of an elegant man, clad in a crisp gainsboro suit.
+Alan opened his eyes, and the pink pathfinding overlay was replaced with a digital projection of Ed.

 "Alan, my boy," Ed's gravelly voice crackled as it traveled the cybernetic bridge connecting his physical world with Alan's digital one.
-His face was a maze of deep wrinkles and hidden agendas, its demeanor exuded confidence, having been shaped by the life experiences of one accustomed to success.
-"I trust my interruption hasn't thrown you off the cliff, so to speak?"
+Deep wrinkles carved canyons across his weathered face, hinting at a lifetime of secrets and strife, yet an undeniable spark of optimism pierced through the visage.
+With a tone and posture that exuded the confidence of one accustomed to success, he replied, "I trust my interruption hasn't thrown you off the cliff, so to speak?"

-Alan managed a wry smile, despite hanging on for dear life.
+Alan managed a wry smile, despite barely hanging on.
 "Not quite, Ed.
 Just hanging around."

 "Good, good," Ed chuckled, the sound tinged with amusement.
 "I must commend you on your last bug report.
 I read it personally, you know.
 A fine piece of work.
-You've an eye for catching things most of our other debuggers miss.
+You have an eye for catching things our other debuggers miss.
 And you're not afraid to get in the thick of it."

-"I didn't know you read bug reports Ed," Alan said half-jokingly, a bit surprised, "but thanks."
-Alan shifted his weight from the handholds to the footholds to ease the pressure.
+"I didn't know you read bug reports Ed," Alan said half-jokingly, a little surprised, and a little flattered, "but thanks."
+He shifted the weight from his hands to his feet to ease the pressure.

 Alan's grip on the ice pick tightened.
 Ed's proposals were always a double-edged sword, promising rewards that often came with a price he couldn't foresee.
 But the excitement of a challenging job, and a big payout, was a siren's call Alan found hard to resist.
 His heart raced.
 He glanced at the icy expanse stretching above and below him, the mountain seeming to echo the duality of his choices.
 Still hanging onto the cliff's edge, Alan called back to Piper.